 The filled in template must be checked by your contact person for financial matters at EUKI and after our approval we forward it to the Financial Department of GIZ.
 This should happen at the latest when submitting the first Request for Disbursement.

-If, during the funding period, the figures submitted as part of the schedule of funding requirements change, you must submit a revised schedule of funding requirements.
-For past periods, the incurred costs, which are now known, are to be entered; for future periods, planned costs are to be entered in the revised schedule of funding requirements.
-To enter either planned costs for future periods or incurred costs for past periods in revised schedules of funding requirements, please select the appropriate term from the drop-down menu.
+In case of changes, you must submit a revised schedule of funding requirements.
+For past periods, the amounts of the actual received payments are to be entered; for future periods, planned costs are to be entered in the revised schedule of funding requirements.

 Disbursements must be requested separately for each individual disbursement period.
 Requests for Disbursement are the prerequisite for any disbursements to you.
 They state how much of the grant you need for the next period.

-The requests always have to be in line with your current Schedule of Financial Requirements.
+The requests always have to be in line with your current Schedule of Funding Requirements.

-Each disbursement constitutes an advance payment and shall be requested by using the Request for Disbursement template.
+Each disbursement constitutes an advance payment and shall be requested by using the Annex 3c Request for Disbursement template.

 For a precise tutorial on “How to prepare a Request for Disbursement” please watch this video.